MattStypa/blego/README.md

 `template`: Contains [Handlebars.js](https://handlebarsjs.com/) templates used to generate files.

 `blego.js`: This is the brain of your Blego project.
-This file contains definitions of all relationships and instructions on how to built your project.
+This file contains definitions of all relationships and instructions on how to build your project.

 ## Building pages
 To build a page add the following code to the `blego.js` file.